-The Vermont History Center recently opened the new Vermont Heritage Galleries, located in the old Spaulding school building at 60 Washington Street in Barre.
+The Vermont History Center is the home of the Vermont Heritage Galleries, located in the old Spaulding school building at 60 Washington Street in Barre.

 Special exhibit: "Service & Sacrifice: Vermont's Civil War Generation"

 Service & Sacrifice, the third exhibit at the Vermont Heritage Gallery, opened on November 11, 2012.
 This powerful exhibit shows how the Civil War dramatically changed the course of life in many villages throughout Vermont in the late 19th and 20th centuries.

 The "Service & Sacrifice: Vermont’s Civil War Generation" exhibit features:

 - The famed 150' long Andrus Civil War panorama

 - A Civil War flag owned by the State of Vermont